-Helen Mirren reveals the 12-minute workout she's relied on for 60 years to keep fit
+Helen Mirren reveals the 12-minute military workout she's relied on to keep fit for 60 years

-Helen Mirren does the workout, created by the Canadian Royal Air Force and featuring only bodyweight exercises, every day to keep fit as she approaches 80 years old
+Helen Mirren does the Canadian Royal Air Force workout, which uses bodyweight exercises, every day to keep fit at 80 years old

-We're used to hearing about Helen Mirren on red carpets and at award shows, but it's her 12-minute that's got everyone talking this week.
+We're used to seeing Helen Mirren on red carpets and at award shows, but following the release of The Thursday Murder Club recently, it's her 12-minute workout that's had a revival.

-If you're looking to boost your cardiovascular health in 2025, there's no need to go out on hours-long walks and runs or spend all your time in the gym.
-Exercise snacking (short bursts of physical activity throughout the day) and shorter strength training workouts can be the way forward.
+If you're looking to get stronger and boost your cardiovascular health this year, there's no need to go out on hours-long walks or runs, or spend all your time in the gym.
+A short bodyweight workout can be all you need to do effective resistance training.

-Helen Mirren, who turns 80 later this year, may be inclined to agree.
-She told Women's Weekly that "[exercise] doesn't mean joining expensive gyms" and that she was a "big believer in the Royal Canadian Air Force (RCAF) women's exercise regime, which is 12 minutes".
+Helen Mirren, who turned 80 this year, knows this all too well.
+She told Women's Weekly that "exercise doesn't mean joining expensive gyms" and that she was a "big believer in the Royal Canadian Air Force (RCAF) women's exercise regime, which is 12 minutes".

-Dr Bill Orban created the program - called XBX (ten basic exercises) - in the 1950s to help women in the Air Force improve their fitness.
-Over 600 women and girls, including civilians, helped create the program, according to the XBX booklet.
+The XBX (ten basic exercises) program was developed by Dr Bill Orban, an academic and pioneer in health and fitness, in the 1950s to encourage women in the Air Force to improve their fitness.
+Over 600 women and girls, including civilians, helped develop the workout, according to the official booklet.

-This 12-minute workout follows four charts of ten exercises arranged in order of difficulty.
-The plan's aim is to boost muscle strength, endurance, flexibility, and efficiency of the heart, with a set of exercises dedicated to each.
+The 12-minute workout follows four charts of ten exercises, arranged in order of difficulty.
+The plan aims to boost muscle strength, endurance, flexibility, and heart efficiency with a dedicated set of exercises.

 "It's an exercise regime that starts from very low and easy, then if you follow it through, it can become quite difficult," says Helen Mirren.
 "I've never gotten past the second level, but it's a nice exercise program."